armbian/documentation/docs/getting-started/updating.md

 ## Update the Armbian OS

-For the base operating system, use the APT package manager to keep the packages up to date.
+For the base operating system, run:

-    apt update
+    armbian-upgrade

-    apt upgrade
+`armbian-upgrade` is Armbian's wrapper around APT: it refreshes the package lists, upgrades all installed packages, then cleans the package cache and removes anything no longer needed (`apt-get update && apt-get upgrade`, followed by `apt-get clean` and `apt-get autoremove`).
+It elevates itself with `sudo` automatically, so you can run it as a normal user.

 **The Update process can take quite some time in case you are using an old or a cheap SD card and/or experience heavy load.**